Crunchy, fermented hedonism at its best. Nothing like a bite of pungent, juicy, spicy Kkakdugi to make every meal taste better!

 Gochukaru.
 There is no substitute for Korean dried chili flakes.
 Spicy, fruity, and slightly smoky — good Gochukaru is ESSENTIAL.
 Look for coarsely ground Gochukaru that’s made in Korea for the best flavor.
 If you can afford it, buy the best quality you can.
 Store leftovers in the freezer for long-term storage.

 Salt.
 Kimchi is typically cured with coarse, mineral salt.
 In fact, some Koreans swear by it.
 But I’ve made kimchi using regular salt with great results.
 That being said, I’ve noted both options in the recipe card.

 Rice Flour.
-My Halmoni’s secret ingredient to making good kimchi is cooked, white rice pureed to a pulp.
-It may seem like a strange ingredient.
-But that little bit of starchy sweetness adds so much flavor.
+At first, I used to make Kkakdugi with pureed, cooked white rice — Halmoni’s secret ingredient.
+That little bit of starchy sweetness adds so much flavor.
 And an overall smoother, more pleasing texture.